Share This Article

-If you are an eco-conscious consumer, you may have heard of fair trade clothing in the news.
+If you are an eco-conscious consumer, you may have heard of fair trade certified clothing in the news.
 Perhaps you have seen its tag on various items in retail outlets.
 Perhaps you even had fair trade coffee from your favorite cafe today!
 What exactly does ‘fair trade’ mean?
 More importantly, why should you care?

 There are two types of fair trade: fair trade and Fairtrade.
 The phrase “fair trade” refers to a broad movement that includes a variety of organizations working to eradicate poverty and promote sustainable development.
 Fair trade organizations aim to guarantee a just and open supply chain.
 Fairtrade, on the other hand, refers to the independent organization that certifies and labels fair trade products.

 When a brand or product is labeled ‘fair trade’, it is recognized and labeled as promoting sustainable development and equity.
 Fair trade brands and manufacturers empower developing nations through trade, labor rights protections, and environmental preservation.

 3 Top Reasons to Choose Fair Trade in the Fashion Industry

 The fashion industry employs many farmers, middlemen, small business owners.
 It is our obligation to protect their rights and provide them with fair prices.
 Here are the guidelines for becoming a fair trade brand/manufacturer:

 - A certification body inspects working conditions in factories and verifies that the safety and health requirements of all employees are met.